karel-brinda/Phylign/README.md

 ### 2b) Dependencies

-MOF-Search is implemented as a [Snakemake](https://snakemake.github.io) pipeline, using the Conda system to manage non-standard dependencies.
+Phylign is implemented as a [Snakemake](https://snakemake.github.io) pipeline, using the Conda system to manage non-standard dependencies.
 Ensure you have [Conda](https://docs.conda.io/en/latest/miniconda.html) installed with the following packages: